SciRooPlot/SciRooPlot/docs/README.md

 PlotManager pm;

-// first you need to define the data sources that should be available for your plots pm.AddDataset("datasetA", {"/path/to/file/a.root", "/path/to/file/a2.root"});
+// first you need to define the data sources that should be available for your plots pm.AddDataSource("dataSourceA", {"/path/to/file/a.root", "/path/to/file/a2.root"});
-// instead of adding the whole root file, you can also specify a sub-list or sub-folder within the file: pm.AddDataset("datasetB", {"/path/to/file/b.root:sub/list/or/dir"});
+// instead of adding the whole root file, you can also specify a sub-list or sub-folder within the file: pm.AddDataSource("dataSourceB", {"/path/to/file/b.root:sub/list/or/dir"});
-// the paths may contain any environment variable defined in your shell: pm.AddDataset("datasetC", {"${HOME}/myRootFiles/b2.root"});
+// the paths may contain any environment variable defined in your shell: pm.AddDataSource("dataSourceC", {"${HOME}/myRootFiles/b2.root"});
-// and it is possible to add all root files within a directory (including sub-directories): pm.AddDataset("datasetD", {"/path/to/folder/with/rootfiles/"});
+// and it is possible to add all root files within a directory (including sub-directories): pm.AddDataSource("dataSourceD", {"/path/to/folder/with/rootfiles/"});
-// please note that multiple root files in one dataset will be treated as one big input file and are traversed in alphabetical order
+// please note that multiple root files in one dataSource will be treated as one big input file and are traversed in alphabetical order

 // now that we know where to look for the data, we can start creating plots
 // each plot will be handed over to the manager after it was defined